KhronosGroup/OpenVG-Docs/README.md

 # OpenVG-Docs

-OpenVG Specification

 ## OpenVG 1.1 Lite provisional specification

-New OpenVG 1.1 Lite provisional specification is open to public.
-If you have any comment or feedback, please write on issues.
+The OpenVG Working Group welcomes issues and merge requests on the markdown source of OpenVG 1.1 Lite Provisional Specification.
+Specification contributions are made under the terms of the Khronos IP Framework.

+OpenVG 1.1 Lite makes minimal changes to OpenVG 1.1 to enable direct acceleration by OpenGL ES 2.0.
-OpenVG 1.1 lite is almost same as OpenVG 1.1.
-All OpenVG 1.1 implementation can pass OpenVG 1.1 Lite conformance test.
+All conformant OpenVG 1.1 implementations will pass the OpenVG 1.1 Lite conformance tests.

-Major changes of Lite version are;
+The main updates to OpenVG 1.1 Lite from OpenVG 1.1 are:
 * Stencil drawing mode in image draw became optional
 * Darken and Lighten blending mode became optional
 * Complex stroke path generation in 1.1 CTS are removed in Lite CTS.